cdig/cd-module/README.md

 In this example, the three images will all appear side-by-side.
 Check out the section on [cdRow](#cdrow) for more info.

+### img

+Image tags, by default have a style of `width: 100%;` applied to them.
+Just.. watch out for this.
+In practice, it means you can drop an image into your page and not have to worry about it either being too small, or blowing out your layout.

+### cd-activity

 ```html
     <cd-activity name="kittens-are-great" type="tile-game" points="100">
       <img src="image/kitten-1.jpg">